toscawidgets/tw2.jqplugins.fg/README.rst

 server-side code and JavaScripts/CSS resources.
 The library aims to be: flexible, reliable, documented, performant, and as simple as possible.

-`jQuery`_ is a fast and concise JavaScript Library that simplifies HTML document traversing, event handling, animating, and Ajax interactions for rapid web development. jQuery is designed to change the way that you write JavaScript.

-`jQuery UI`_ provides abstractions for low-level interaction and animation, advanced effects and high-level, themeable widgets, built on top of the jQuery JavaScript Library, that you can use to build highly interactive web applications.
+The `filament group`_ designs engaging user interfaces for web applications, mobile devices and touchscreen kiosks that are simple and accessible to everyone.

-This module, tw2.jquery_ui, provides `toscawidgets2 (tw2)`_ access to
+This module, tw2.jquery_fg, provides `toscawidgets2 (tw2)`_ access to random `filament group`_ widgets.
-`jQuery UI`_ widgets.